lukearndt/lifx_cli/readme.md

 # LIFX CLI

 This repository contains a few command line tools for controlling LIFX bulbs.
-I hacked it together at Railscamp 15 in Brisbane.

-I wasn't focused toward making a polished product at the time, so don't expect gorgeous code.
-It's pretty procedural, but seems to do the job.
+I hacked them together at Railscamp 15 in Brisbane and wasn't focused toward making a polished product at the time, so don't expect gorgeous code.
+It's pretty procedural, but it seems to do the job.

 ## Wakeup script